Anna-Maria Olziersky, PhD

 2017

 Sarah received her MD from the Faculty of Medicine of Geneva and started a residency in obstetrics/gynecology at the University Hospital of Lausanne.
-She spent 3 months’ internship with Dr Labidi-Galy working on BRCA2 mutations in ovarian cancer.
+She performed a 3 months internship with Dr Labidi-Galy working on BRCA2 mutations in ovarian cancer.
 Currently, Sarah is completing a post-doctoral research fellowship at the University of Pennsylvania with a focus on a mouse models of high-grade serous ovarian carcinoma.